Wizc1998/Big-Data-Management-with-Pyspark-RDD/README.md

 # Big-Data-Management-with-Pyspark-RDD
 This project is to use Pyspark RDD(resilient distributed dataset) to manage and do analysis on a large scale of Yelp Data, to show my ability to use RDD and my understanding of distributed data

+## when you run my codes, make sure you change the input file pass and output file pass carefully, some of them may not be formatted correctly on local environment.

 task1:
 Data Exploration
 You will work on test_review.json, which contains the review information from users, and write a